-(2) Where any person has in his possession or control any property, books, papers or records to which the Company appears to be entitled, the Court may, on application by an office-holder, require that person within a reasonable period (or within such period as the Court may direct) to pay, deliver, convey, surrender or transfer the property, books, papers or records to the office-holder.

-- (3) Where the office-holder: - (a) seizes or disposes of any property which is not property of the Company; and - (b) at the time of seizure or disposal believes, and has reasonable grounds for believing, that he is entitled (whether in pursuance of an order of the Court or otherwise) to seize or dispose of that property, the office-holder is not liable to any person in respect of any loss or damage resulting from the seizure or disposal (except in so far as that loss or damage is caused by the office-holder's own negligence), and has a lien on the property, or the proceeds of its sale, for such expenses as were incurred in connection with the seizure or disposal.
+- (2) Where any person has in his possession or control any property, books, papers or records to which the Company appears to be entitled, the Court may, on application by an office-holder, require that person within a reasonable period (or within such period as the Court may direct) to pay, deliver, convey, surrender or transfer the property, books, papers or records to the office-holder. - (3) Where the office-holder: - (a) seizes or disposes of any property which is not property of the Company; and the office-holder is not liable to any person in respect of any loss or damage resulting from the seizure or disposal (except in so far as that loss or damage is caused by the office-holder's own negligence), and has a lien on the property, or the proceeds of its sale, for such expenses as were incurred in connection with the seizure or disposal.